jackdesert/daily_lager/README.md

 "How good for me? *Measureably* good?"

-Daily Lager allows you to quickly log the day's events, as they happen, either via SMS, from a terminal, or via email.
-Once you acquire enough data, you can answer that last question for yourself.
+Daily Lager allows the tracking of your own custom, statistical data about yourself via a simple DSL over SMS or command line.
+Once you acquire enough data about your consumption or non-consumption of those garden greens, and data on how great (or not great) you feel each day, you can answer that last question for yourself.